zuo/unittest_expander/docs/reference.rst

    ———

+   This decorator is intended to be applied to *test classes*: doing that causes that test parameters -- previously attached to related test methods (and/or classes) by decorating them with :func:`foreach` -- are "expanded", that is, actual parametrized versions of those methods (and/or classes) are generated.

-   The public interface this decorator provides includes also the following attributes, making it possible to :ref:`change the way of formatting names <custom-name-formatting>` of generated test methods/classes:
+   The public interface the decorator provides includes also the following attributes (making it possible to :ref:`change how names of parametrized test methods and classes are generated
+   <custom-name-formatting>`):

    .. attribute:: expand.global_name_pattern